Decomposing Co-Movements in Matrix-Valued Time Series: A Pseudo-Structural Reduced-Rank Approach: Introduction

-The remainder of this paper is structured as follows.
+The remainder of the paper is structured as follows.
 Section \ref{sec:representation} starts by building the foundation for the pseudo-structural representation of the RRMAR.
-Section \ref{sec:estimationselection} details the estimation of the pseudo-structural model and how we select the ranks of the coefficient matrices.
-Section \ref{sec:simulation} contains a simulation study in which we evaluate estimation and inference of pseudo-structural parameters and our proposed rank selection procedure.
-Section \ref{sec:empirical} gives two examples of our method applied to coincident and leading indicators of U.S.\ states and various economic indicators of different countries.
+Section \ref{sec:estimationselection} details the estimation of the pseudo-structural model and how the ranks of the coefficient matrices are selected.
+Section \ref{sec:simulation} contains a simulation study evaluating the estimation and inference of pseudo-structural parameters and the proposed rank selection procedure.
+Section \ref{sec:empirical} illustrates the pseudo-structural framework through an application to coincident indexes across nine Midwestern U.S. states.
 Section \ref{sec:conclusion} concludes and discusses future research avenues.